kampaitees/Software-Enginering/README.md

 crops without having a third person in between by direct contacting with the customer so that they may get the benefit of their efforts.

-Ih this particluar repiository i had added all the UML diagrams which are explaining the fuctioning of the app.
+In this particluar repiository i had added all the UML diagrams which are explaining the fuctioning of the app.
 The UML diagrams which are here are :-

                                         a.
 Class diagram